 Girls tend to break hearts just as easily as boys.

 If it’s about sex or sexuality well then here is a wake-up call to dad’s of girls.
 They are just as willing or wanting as boys.
 When they are in younger grades, then more so.

 Don’t threaten my son.
 At all.
 He has been raised to treat a girl / woman with the utmost respect.
 I hope your daughter was raised to do the same.

 Same with my daughter.
 She will respect herself and men as long as they do the same.
 Put down your gun and raise your child.
-Teach her to stand up for herself and to chose a man that will protect her and not hurt her.
+Teach her to stand up for herself and to choose a man that will protect her and not hurt her.